First published 2011; updated 2019

 Creative Commons is a non-profit organisation “dedicated to building a globally-accessible public commons of knowledge and culture” and making it “easier for people to share their creative and academic work, as well as to access and build upon the work of others…to build a more equitable, accessible, and innovative world.”

 Creative Commons provides a set of licences to help creators easily identify how others may use their work legally, releasing some rights, while retaining others.
 Creative Commons bridges the gap between the 'all rights reserved' function of copyright and the 'no rights reserved' function of the public domain by creating a 'some rights reserved' environment.

 Creative Commons licences empower creators to positively express how their creative works may be used by others and facilitate long term access and re-use of creative works.

 Creative Commons licences have been adopted by individuals, private sector organisations, universities and governments, and millions of works worldwide are now licensed using Creative Commons licenses.
-The Australian and New Zealand governments have shown leadership in their support of Creative Commons licensing for public sector information in the Government Information Licensing Framework (GILF) and the New Zealand Government Open Access and Licensing Framework (NZGOAL).
+The Australian government has shown leadership in their support of Creative Commons licensing for public sector information in the Australian Government intellectual property rules.